Prevalent in the Mediterranean region, red wine vinegar is a staple in French, Italian and Spanish cuisine.

 In particular, there are claims that vinegar has benefits for digestive health by making the stomach more acidic.

 The idea behind this is that it can purportedly help with issues like heartburn and indigestion for those with low stomach acid.

-While there are many anecdotes on this, there is very little in the way of research, so there is not much evidence to go on.
+While there are many anecdotes on this, there is very little in the way of research, so there is not much evidence.

 On the positive side, raw and unpasteurized red wine vinegar contains a lot of probiotic bacteria (8).

-Industrially processed (and pasteurized) vinegar will not have the same benefits, so look for ‘unpasteurized’ on the label.
+Typically pasteurized vinegar does not contain probiotics, so look for ‘unpasteurized’ on the label.

 Red wine is full of health-protective polyphenolic compounds, and red wine vinegar is no different (11).

 These polyphenols act as antioxidants in the body and comprise of various compounds such as tannins and anthocyanins.